aws/aws-toolkit-azure-devops/Docs/tutorial-eb.rst

   have a ".zip" extension.
 It can be found in the build artifacts staging directory which can be referenced as :code:`$(build.artifactstagingdirectory)`.
 * Beanstalk Application Name: The name you used to create the Beanstalk application.
-A Beanstalk application is the container of a collection environments running the .NET web application.
+A Beanstalk application is the container for the environment for the .NET web application.
 * Beanstalk Environment Name: The name you used to create the Beanstalk environment.
 A Beanstalk environment contains the actual provisioned resources that are running the .NET web application.